Try this super easy recipe for Chicken Broccoli Alfredo soup, for a quick set it and forget it meal that the entire family will love!

 I wanted to keep this recipe super basic and something that people who are eating a ketogenic diet, and those who aren’t could enjoy just the same.

-I opted to use chicken breast, but you could use boneless skinless chicken thighs, turkey or even shrimp.
-If you want to cut down the cooking time, you could also use precooked chicken, like leftover rotisserie chicken.
+I opted to use chicken breast, but you could use boneless skinless chicken thighs, turkey, or even shrimp.
+If you want to cut down the cooking time, you could also use precooked chicken, like a leftover rotisserie chicken.

 I prefer chunkier soups without a ton of broth, but if you want a ‘soupier’ soup just add some more broth.
 I use chicken broth, but vegetable broth or bone broth would also work just as well.